GET TAX RELIEF NOW!

 What Happens If This Issue Is Ignored

 If you do not request a CDP hearing within thirty days, the IRS proceeds with the collection action.
 A federal tax lien filing appears on your credit report, making it difficult to obtain credit, refinance property, or conduct business.
 Levies proceed against your wages, bank accounts, or other property without further review by Appeals.
-You lose automatic suspension of collection action and the right to appeal to the Tax Court.
+You lose the automatic suspension of collection action and the right to appeal to the tax court.

 What Actually Improves Outcomes